Data structures for computing unique palindromes in static and non-static strings: Introduction

 The after-edit model was formalized by Amir et al.~\cite{Amiretal17} in 2017.
-They tackled the problem of computing the longest common substring (LCS) for two strings in the after-edit model, and proposed an algorithm running in polylogarithmic time.
+They tackled the problem of computing {the longest common substring} for two strings in the after-edit model, and proposed an algorithm running in poly-logarithmic time.
 Afterward, Abedin et al.~\cite{Abedinetal22} improved the complexities.
 Also, the problems of computing the longest Lyndon substring~\cite{Urabe18}, the longest palindrome~\cite{Funakoshi21}, and the set of MUPSs~\cite{funakoshiMUPSafteredit} were considered in the after-edit model.

-As for more general settings, Amir et al.~\cite{Amiretal20} proposed a fully-dynamic algorithm for computing LCS for two dynamic strings.
+As for more general settings, Amir et al.~\cite{Amiretal20} proposed a fully-dynamic algorithm for computing {the longest common substrings} for two dynamic strings.
 They also developed a general (probabilistic) scheme for dynamic problems on strings and applied it to the computation of the longest Lyndon substring and the longest palindrome in a dynamic string.
 Besides that, there are several studies for dynamic settings (e.g.,~\cite{GawrychowskiKKL18,AmirBCK19,Charalampopoulos20}).
 In particular, a fully-dynamic and deterministic algorithm for computing the longest palindrome was shown in~\cite{Amir_Boneh_19}.
-Very recently, a suffix array data structure for a dynamic string, where we can update and access any element in polylogarithmic time, was proposed in~\cite{dynamicSA}.

-\paragraph{\bf Paper Organization.} The rest of this paper is organized as follows: In Section~\ref{sec:pre}, we give basic notation and algorithmic tools.
-In Section~\ref{sec:num}, we show the tight bounds on the maximum number of SUPSs for any interval.
-In Section~\ref{sec:algo}, we consider how to update SUPS data structures in semi-dynamic settings and propose efficient algorithms.
-Finally, in Section~\ref{sec:dynamic}, we propose a fully-dynamic data structure for answering RmQs, in which the width of each query range is limited to $O(\polylog(n))$.
+\paragraph{\bf Paper Organization.} The rest of this paper is organized as follows: In Section~\ref{sec:pre}, we give basic notations and algorithmic tools.
+In Section~\ref{sec:static_algo}, we review a known static SUPS data structure proposed by Inoue at al.~\cite{inoue2018algorithms}, which is the basis of most of our methods.
+In Section~\ref{sec:comb}, {we investigate combinatorial properties on SUPSs and MUPSs.} We show the tight bounds on the maximum number of SUPSs for an interval and an upper bound of the total sum of the lengths of MUPSs.
+Further, we propose a simple algorithm for point SUPS queries based on the combinatorial results.
+In Section~\ref{sec:compact}, we propose the first compact data structures that can answer any SUPS query in output-sensitive time.
+In Section~\ref{sec:dynamic_algo}, we consider how to update SUPS data structures in semi-dynamic settings and propose efficient algorithms.
+Finally, in Section~\ref{sec:conclusions}, we conclude our paper and discuss future work.